 It might seem as if Verge is in a bit of a grey area because of its anonymity aspect, however, Verge is completely legal as of the time of this writing.
 Verge has never been mentioned by any regulators as well as being a potential threat to the public safety, or warned that its usage could be deemed as illegal.
 As it stands in current day situations, Verge is legal and available via open source development.
 It’s not necessarily a closed-door operation as many would expect.

 Verge enables a higher level of privacy through what is called the “Wraith Protocol”.
 Verge offers more anonymity than cryptocurrencies such as Bitcoin or Ethereum, whose technologies do not offer true decentralized anonymous processes.

 Verge is also a tradeable asset on cryptocurrency exchanges and has over a billion dollar market cap.
 The daily volume for Verge trading has succeeded to reach over billion dollar/daily levels.

 This question is very subjective and depends on your own personal preference/hypothesis and analysis.
 Verge price has previously performed exceptionally well, obtaining thousands of percentages of levels worth of growth in just a very short time period.
 However, just because Verge has performed exceptionally well in the past does not mean it will and can continue to surge upward.

 Verge can potentially be a good addition to your portfolio, it just requires individual due dilligence and analysis.
 Then, assess whether or not you believe it’d be a good fit.

-- 4 (Step by Step) How to Buy Verge On eToro
+- 5 How to Buy Verge On eToro

 - 10 Alternative Methods to Buy Verge (XVG)